|

 will print out all file names selected.

-char[] InputSaveFileName( char title[], char filter[]="All files (*.*)", char filename[]="", char extension[]="" )
+char[] InputSaveFileName( char title[], char filter[]="All files (*)", char filename[]="", char extension[]="" )

 Uses a standard file save dialog box to select a file name suitable to use when saving a file.
 The user will be asked to overwrite a file if it already exists on disk.
 The title, filter and filename arguments are similar to the InputOpenFileName function.
 If no extension is given for the file name, a period and the extension argument will automatically be appended to the file name.
-The return value is the full chosen file name, or an empty string if cancel was pressed.
+The return value is the full chosen file name in UTF-8 format, or an empty string if cancel was pressed.

 char[] InputString( const char title[], const char caption[], const char defaultValue[] )

 Similar to InputFloat except that the string value of the edit box is returned instead of a float value.
 If Cancel is pressed, an empty string is returned.
+The string is returned in UTF-8 format.

 wstring InputWString( const char title[], const char caption[], const wstring defaultValue )